ekmett/cadenza/README.md

 ============

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall licensed as per LICENSE.txt, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall licensed as per [LICENSE.txt][license], without any additional terms or conditions.

 Contact Information